Skip to main content

 Fully Licensed Facility

-If deeper work is needed, we discuss EMDR access and timing as part of our trauma therapy once you have the energy and sleep to engage.
+If deeper work is needed, we discuss EMDR access and timing as part of trauma therapy, once you have the energy and sleep to engage.
 A clinician reviews any medications after detox, making sure changes are paced and explained.
 Groups are calm and structured.
-1:1 remains your anchor.
+1:1 stays your anchor.
 The aim is modest wins stacked daily: less noise in your head, steadier sleep, clearer next steps.

 Mental health rehab support at Jintara in Thailand